 Appropriate to your company and project, we support you with analysis and simulation of your material flow, material flow consultation and planning, installation and commissioning of factory flow solutions and Initial Production Assistance.

-From manual postings to a fully networked material flow
+From manual bookings to a fully networked material flow

 It's all about the optimum coordination of the order and material flows at every single workstation.
-Thanks to standardised processes, digital tools minimise the time and effort involved in postings.
+Thanks to standardized processes, digital tools minimize the time and effort involved in bookings.
 What happens if you have to schedule in a rush job?
 No problem: manual intervention is possible at any time.
 Custom-fit software simplifies your working routine.
 Incidentally, you can also connect machines from different manufacturers thanks to open interfaces.
 Use the configuration stage suitable for your company:

-1. Do you post orders and material movements manually on the tablet or using a manual scanner?
+1. Do you book orders and material movements manually on the tablet or using a manual scanner?

 - The Storemate function supports you on the shop floor for manual storage and logistic tasks.
 For example, it displays where which parts are stored and offers storage suggestions.